gasparka/thesis/docs/pyha.rst

 Register
 ^^^^^^^^

+In general we expect all the signals to start from a register and end to a register.
+This is to avoid all the analog gliches that go on during the transimission process.
+The delay from one register to other determines the maximum clock rate (how fast registers can update).
+The slowest register pair determines the delay for the whole design, weakest link priciple.

 Registers basically cannot be understuud at software level..they just make no sense, for that reason we have to go a bit deeper just for a while.